Firuza-pl/bytelab.az/README.md

 #

-# This project is the intellectual property of Firuza Poladzade Jafarli.

-# No part of this work may be copied, distributed, modified, or used for commercial or personal purposes without express written permission from the author.

-#

-# ---

-#

 # This repository is \*\*not intended for public use\*\*.

 # For authorized use or inquiries, please contact Firuza Poladzade Jafarli directly.